SK-EID/smart-id-java-client/README.md

 Instant responseReceivedAt = authenticationSessionResponse.getReceivedAt();

 // Generate QR-code or dynamic link to be displayed to the user using sessionToken, sessionSecret and receivedAt provided in the authenticationResponse
+// Start querying sessions status
 ```
 Jump to [Generate QR-code and dynamic link](#generating-qr-code-or-dynamic-link) to see how to generate QR-code or dynamic link from the response.
+Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.

 ##### Initiating authentication session with semantics identifier